doc4d/docs/docs/API/WebFormClass.md

 #### Description

-The components of webforms are <!-- REF #WebFormClass.componentName.Summary -->objects that are available directly as properties<!-- END REF --> of these webforms.
+The components of web pages are <!-- REF #WebFormClass.componentName.Summary -->objects that are available directly as properties<!-- END REF --> of these web pages.

 The returned objects are of the [`4D.WebFormItem`](WebFormItemClass.md) class.
 These objects have functions that you can use to manage your components dynamically.